rle1323/Project3/README.md

 ## API Documentation

+The documentation for the API is broken into three parts: Documentation for the classes pertaining to the Neural Network implementation, documentation for utility functions contained in scripts/functions.py, and documentation for the data I/O functions made for this project.

 ### Neural Network Documentation

 A neural network can be initialized with a NeuralNetwork() class object, and it's architecture is defined as a list of DenseLayer objects.
 Further documentation for both of these classes and their methods are below.
 A NeuralNetwork object can be trained with the fit() method, and predictions can be made with the predict() method.